 Mayor Gonzalez excused his crooked politicking by stating that he had no idea about the financial situation Fitchburg was in.
 Anyone who voted for him, who did any research on the man at all, should have immediately known that he was lying.
 Having served on the Fitchburg City Council for three terms, Jason helped create Fitchburg’s financial state and knew it as well as anyone else; his own votes made it what it is today.
 The truth is, Mayor Gonzalez is just wielding power no matter the cost because he can.
 As it turns out, he thinks this is funny, as demonstrated by the joke he made during a council meeting about taking funds from the Fitchburg Fire Department and giving them to B&GCDC.

 If the mayor and council are to be trusted at all, any amendments introduced to Fitchburg’s 2018 budget must honor the former financial agreement with B&GCDC.
-The services haven’t stopped.
-In fact, they expand every year.
+The services haven’t stopped; in fact, they expand every year, with innovative additions to keep up with modern needs.
+One such addition is their initiative to educate young adults on digital finance, including the growth of platforms like a crypto casino — a concept increasingly relevant to understanding cryptocurrency’s influence in today’s economy.
 In what generally accepted accounting universe does an entity get to pay the same annual fee for an ever-growing suite of services?
 Perhaps that is why Fitchburg is thumbing their noses at B&GCDC kids; they know they don’t have to pay, they know that even if they leave kids in the rain without a place to go, the B&GCDC never would.

 This opinion column represents the views of its authors and not necessarily those of Madison365, its staff, board, members or sponsors.